-A recent study has scientists wondering if THC, the psychoactive component of cannabis, could cure Alzheimer’s.
-The study found that THC is a catalyst for removing toxic plaque in the brain, and serves as an inflammation blocker; in each role, preventing common features of the neurodegenerative disease.
+A recent study has scientists wondering if certain cannabinoids could cure Alzheimer’s.
+The study found that cannabinoids are a catalyst for removing toxic plaque in the brain, and serves as an inflammation blocker; in each role, preventing common features of the neurodegenerative disease.

 “It is reasonable to conclude that there is a therapeutic potential of cannabinoids for the treatment of Alzheimer’s disease,” David Schubert, senior researcher and a professor at Salk Institute for Biological Studies, wrote.

 One supporter of Schubert’s research is Keith Fargo, the director of scientific programs for the Alzheimer’s Association.
-Fargo, too, acknowledges marijuana’s therapeutic potential for Alzheimer’s patients, calling the drug a “legitimate avenue of research.”
+Fargo.
+He acknowledges CBD’s therapeutic potential for Alzheimer’s patients, calling it a “legitimate avenue of research.”

-Dr. Donovan Maust, is another medical researcher who has studied medical marijuana as a treatment for dementia.
+Dr. Donovan Maust is another medical researcher who has studied CBD and other cannabinoids as a treatment for dementia.

-An assistant professor of psychiatry at the University of Michigan, Maust called Schubert’s results “interesting,” but does not believe it is enough to begin using marijuana as a treatment for the disease.
+An assistant professor of psychiatry at the University of Michigan, Maust called Schubert’s results “interesting,” but does not believe it is enough to begin using Cannabidiol as a treatment for the disease.

 “It is difficult to say what, if any, effect this might have in humans, even if it would successfully promote clearance of [plaque],” he said.

-Several studies and patient interviews have found that medical marijuana is successful in easing the behavioral symptoms, confusion, and agitation that Alzheimer’s patients experience.
-But, scientists are hoping to discover evidence that medical marijuana can serve as an effective preventative treatment, or even a cure, for Alzheimer’s.
+Several studies and patient interviews have found that cannabinoids are successful in easing the behavioral symptoms, confusion, and agitation that Alzheimer’s patients experience.
+But, scientists are hoping to discover evidence that they can serve as an effective preventative treatment, or even a cure, for Alzheimer’s.

-and how preventing nerve cell death could impede Alzheimer’s progression.
-While Schubert would like to continue investigating cannabinoids, government regulations on marijuana research make doing so nearly impossible.
+While Schubert would like to continue investigating cannabinoids, government regulations on cannabis research make doing so nearly impossible.

 “It’s much harder than it should be to do research on medical marijuana and the cannabinoids it contains,” said Dr. David Casarett, a researcher at Duke University.
-Casarett believes that the best thing the government could due to improve medical marijuana research, is to reclassify the plan as a Schedule II or III drug.
+Casarett believes that the best thing the government could due to improve research for cannabinoids is to reclassify the plan as a Schedule II or III drug.